 Upon completion of a minor in music and society - global music track, students will:

-- Appreciate the cultural and historical influences on the development of social structures, human beliefs and actions, and art forms; and
+- appreciate the cultural and historical influences on the development of social structures, human beliefs and actions, and art forms;

-- Understand the process of intercultural conflict and resolution.
-6. Communicate effectively with people from diverse cultures.
+- communicate effectively with people from diverse cultures.